 Jordan Schnitzer Museum of Art

-Hult Center of performing arts
+Hult Center for performing arts

-It is Eugene’s heart of performing arts.
+Hult Center is Eugene’s heart of performing arts.
 You can experience cultural scenes from opera to jazz at any time of the year.
 The place also has a massive art collection that is normally displayed with outstanding art exhibitions at the Jacobs Gallery.

-5th Street Market
+Fifth Street Market

 Cascades Raptor Center